 Student involuntary withdrawal procedures will be used with caution in recognition of the university’s responsibility to protect the physical safety, health, and welfare of members of the university community through prescribed due process standards.

 University staff will discuss the circumstances with the student (and family, if needed) and, as appropriate, encourage a voluntary withdrawal of the student from the university.
 The staff will promptly refer the student to an appropriate resource for evaluation or treatment.
 If the student does not agree to voluntary withdrawal, an involuntary withdrawal may be initiated.
 If the student chooses to pursue voluntary withdrawal or withdrawal for Medical/Compassionate Reasons (SSM 201–09), and the conditions for involuntary withdrawal are present, the dean of students or designee may impose conditions for readmission.

 The dean of students or designee may determine that a student’s condition or behavior and continued presence on the university campus pose a threat to an individual (including the student in question), university property, or university function.
 If it is so determined, the dean of students or designee may involuntarily withdraw or restrict the student’s access to the university campus, university housing, services, and activities, as appropriate, for an interim period before a final determination of the matter.

 Such decision shall be communicated in writing to the student and shall become effective immediately upon receipt of such notice by the student.
-A student will be deemed to have received the notice if the notice has been hand-delivered or delivered by regular mail to the address the student has listed with the University Registrar’s Office.
+A student will be deemed to have received the notice if the notice has been hand-delivered or delivered by regular mail to the address the student has listed with University Registrar Services.